In this article

 When using Amazon SES with a shared IP pool, you can have a single sending domain.
 A sending domain is a verified domain that your project can use to send secure and trustworthy email (using SPF and DKIM).

-To tell Iterable what this domain should be, go to Settings > Project Settings and update the Custom Project Sending Domain entry:
+To use another domain, go to Settings > Project Settings and update the Custom Sending Domain for Shared IPs.
+For complete instructions, read Project Settings.

 NOTES

-Iterable only uses this field for its default Amazon SES configuration, not other ESPs.
+Iterable only uses this field for its Amazon SES shared IP configuration, not other ESPs.

 When you update this value, it will also change the DNS records displayed on the Settings > DNS Setup page (since they're specific to your configured sending domain).

-When using Amazon SES with a shared IP address, there's no need to specify a sending domain on the Settings > Domains screen.
+When using Amazon SES with a shared IP address, do not specify a sending domain on the Settings > Domains screen.

 Now, update the DNS for your sending domain.
 There are a couple of reasons to do this: